-- TeSRTM-E8TM to mTeSRTM1: Follow an enzyme-free passaging protocol (section 5.1) - TeSRTM 2 to mTeSRTM1: Follow either an enzyme-free (section 5.1) or enzymatic (section 5.2) passaging protocol
+- TeSRTM-E8TM to mTeSRTM1 follow the enzyme-free passaging protocols (section 5.1) - TeSRTM 2 to mTeSRTM1 follow either the enzyme-free (section 5.1) or enzymatic (section 5.2) passaging protocols

-After passaging, plate cell aggregates onto coated cultureware containing mTeSRTM1.
+After passaging, replate cell aggregates on to pre-coated cultureware containing mTeSRTM1.
 It is recommended that a culture using the previous feeder-free medium and culture system is initially maintained in parallel to ensure that the chosen plating density in mTeSRTM1 is appropriate.

-Cells may experience an increase in spontaneous differentiation in the first 1 - 2 passages after transfer.
-Removal of differentiated regions manually or using a specialized dissociation reagent such as ReLeSRTM (section 5.1.1) will help ensure that the culture quickly adapts to the new environment without affecting the long-term health of the culture.
+Note that cells may experience an increase in spontaneous differentiation in the first 1 - 2 passages after transfer.
+Removal of differentiated regions either manually (section 5.1.2 or 5.2.1) or using specialized dissociation regents such as ReLeSRTM (section 5.1.1) will help ensure that the culture quickly adapts to the new environment without affecting the long term health of the culture.